 All allegations of misconduct in research reported from within the University or from external parties to the University should be directed to the Dean or Chair of the department.
 The Dean or Chair will determine whether a violation of the misconduct policy may have occurred and that a formal investigation is warranted.
-Notification of such will be forwarded to the Provost.
-The Dean or Chair's primary accountability is to academic integrity and to SMU.
+Notification of

 If the complaint involves a Dean or Chair, the complainant or respondent may take the allegation directly to the Provost.
 The Dean or Chair (or Provost) may consult with others to determine whether or not an investigation is warranted including University legal counsel, when authorized by the Provost.
 Legal counsel represents the University.
 The Dean or Chair will provide a written recommendation to the Provost to proceed or to not proceed within 14 days of the original allegation.